-To study the effect of extreme terrain conditions on fire spread we set the wind speed to zero and varied the slope (rise/run) from 0 to 1.
-The results (Figure 13) show that the rates of spread in all the three fuel models increase with rise in slope.
-The rate of increase is highest in NFFL-4 followed by NFFL-7 and NFFL-11, in that order.
-In this case also the results obtained for NFFL-4 are within 10% of those reported by [22, 23] for all the points on the graph.
-The rate of spread results for NFFL-4 under extreme wind and slope conditions, respectively, are in close agreement with those observed, simulated and reported in [22, 23].
-We were unable to find rate of spread results in the literature for the other two NFFL models under the described or similar experimental conditions.
+(rise/run) from 0 to 1.
+The results (Fig. 13) show that the rates of spread in all the three fuel models increase with a rise in slope.
+The rate of increase is highest in NFFL-4, followed by NFFL-7 and NFFL-11, in that order.
+In this case also, the results obtained for NFFL-4 are within 10% of those reported by Morais [22, 23] for all the points on the graph.
+The rate-of-spread results for NFFL-4 under extreme wind and slope conditions, respectively, are in close agreement with those observed, simulated, and reported in Morais [22, 23].
+We were unable to find rate-of-spread results in the literature for the other two NFFL models under the described or similar experimental conditions.
+The discrepancy between our results and those obtained by HFire may be attributed to the fundamental differences between the two approaches.
+However, it is possible to fine-tune or parameterize our model so that it mimics HFire.
 Next we report on the results obtained from five different fire spread experiments to test the operation of our simulation model.